MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/jekyll/index.md

 ---
 layout: listing
 logo: jekyll
+description: How to build a Jekyll static site using GH Actions
 ---
 # Jekyll
-> How to build a Jekyll static site using GH Actions

 ## Resources